Karachi mall inferno came after ignored warnings, delayed response

 Follow topic:

-KARACHI, Jan 24 - Muhammad Imran did not take the fire seriously at first, thinking it was another small spark at the Karachi mall that would be quickly extinguished by fellow shop owners.
+KARACHI - Mr Muhammad Imran did not take the fire seriously at first, thinking it was another small spark at the Karachi mall that would be quickly extinguished by fellow shop owners.

 But smoke seeped through ducts and blackened the air in seconds.
 The lights went out soon after and phone flashlights turned useless, people could no longer see their own hands, he said.